Formula feeding your baby

 We encourage you to limit the number of people who feed your baby.
 It’s important for you to get to know your baby’s feeding cues, so you can respond to their feeding needs.

-If you’re pregnant or have a child under the age of 4 years you could be entitled to Healthy Start vouchers which will help you buy some basic family foods.
-You’ll receive weekly vouchers to the value of £3.10 to spend on milk, fresh or frozen fruit and vegetables and infant formula milk.
-Your vitamin voucher will be attached to your Healthy Start voucher.
+If you’re pregnant or have a child under the age of 4 years you could be entitled to a Healthy Start card which will help you buy some basic family foods.
+You’ll receive weekly ‘top-up’ on your Healthy Start card to the value of around £8.50 (in your babies 1st year of life) to spend on milk, fresh or frozen fruit and vegetables and infant formula milk.
+Your vitamin voucher will be attached to your Healthy Start card.